bterwijn/invocation_tree/README.md

 [10, 20, 30]
 ```
 ## Generator Pipeline ##
 The key advantage of Python generators is their ability to create a **pipeline of computations**, where each generator handles a specific part of the process.
 Values are processed one at a time and flow through the pipeline lazily, meaning computations are performed only when needed.
-This eliminates the need to store the entire dataset in memory, such as in a list, making generators memory-efficient.
-Because the computation is split into modular steps, it’s easy to add, remove, or modify generators in the pipeline.
-This combination of flexibility, low memory usage, and on-demand processing makes generators ideal for handling large datasets or continuous data streams.
+Here we show an example with an arbitrary mix of generators and generator expressions.

 ```python
 import invocation_tree as invo_tree